Local Analogs of Little Red Dots: Optical Variability and Evidence for an Active Galatic Nucleus Origin: Mock observation using different intrinsic timescales

 \section{Mock observation using different intrinsic timescales}

 In addition to the simulation described in Section~\ref{sec:underestimation}, we also generate realizations with shorter intrinsic timescales, $\tau_{\rm int}$ of 300, 87, and 43 days, corresponding to 2, 1, and 1/2 times the rest-frame baseline, respectively.
 We retain the assumption of $\tau_{d} = 144$ days when deriving the $\rm SF_\infty$ upper limits.
-The success rate of correctly recovering the upper limits increases as $\tau_{\rm int}$/$\tau_{d}$ decreases.
+As shown in Figure~\ref{fig:mulriCadence2}, the success rate of correctly recovering the upper limits increases as $\tau_{\rm int}$/$\tau_{d}$ decreases.

 \end{CJK*}